Time Series Convolution

 As a result, it gives

-This representation shows that the circular convolution is equivalent to a matrix-vector multiplication, making it easier to understand, especially in signal processing applications.
+This representation shows that circular convolution is equivalent to a matrix-vector multiplication, making it easier to understand, especially in signal processing applications.

-In this post, we aim to make the concepts clear and accessible by incorporting programming code, intuitive illustrations, and detailed explanations of the formulas.
-To demonstrate how circular convolution can be computed, we will use Python’s numpy library.
-First, we will construct the convolution matrix on the vector and then perform the circular convolution as follows.
+In this post, we aim to make the concepts clear and accessible by incorporting programming code in Python, intuitive illustrations, and detailed explanations of the formulas.
+To demonstrate how circular convolution can be computed, we will use Python’s numpy

 import numpy as np